Introducing a new brand and Azure Functions: Moving from Azure Portal to VS

 With this concept, we intend to explain how some procedures are not as complicated as you may think and that they’re not Rocket science.
 I’m open to suggestions on posts to demystify Azure Logic Apps and other Azure services.

-So, welcome to a new concept and I hope you find it useful.
+So, welcome to a new concept, and I hope you find it useful.

 Azure Functions: Moving from Azure Portal to VS

-Someone deleting you function by mistake!
+Someone is deleting your function by mistake!

-Panic!, all hell broke loose.
+Panic!
+All hell broke loose.
 I tried to apply the same method as I did with the Logic Apps accidental delete recovery, but the “Change history” tab isn’t available for Functions.
-You end up losing your code, your executions and maybe some sleep over this.
+You end up losing your code, your executions, and maybe some sleep over this.

 The obvious next step is to get your backup from your repository and re-create the function.
 IF you have it in a repo.

 So, the best way to do this is to migrate it to a VS solution.
-In this post, I will use VS2019, but VSCode is also available as others IDEs.
+In this post, I will use VS2019, but VSCode is also available as other IDEs.
 You can do this right from the start by choosing another development environment besides the Portal.

 With an existing Function, you’ll need a few things before you can migrate it.
 Besides your VS with an active subscription, you will also need the Azure SDK feature.
 This can be installed using the Installer you’ve downloaded from MS or in VS itself, in the “Tools -> Get Tools and Features” menu.

 After a fresh install of Windows, I didn’t installed the Azure SDK, so I had to download it and install.
-According to the setup, it should take about 6,5GB.
+According to the setup, it should take about 6.5 GB.

-If you had to install the SDK, Updates are also important, keep that in mind.
+If you had to install the SDK, Updates are also important; keep that in mind.

-Lets return to the code.
+Let’s return to the code.

-The good thing about VS is that you don’t need to reference the required DLLs, they will probably already be there.
+The good thing about VS is that you don’t need to reference the required DLLs; they will probably already be there.

-So you need to create a new Solution, with an Azure Function project.
+So you need to create a new Solution with an Azure Function project.

 Small note: you can also create a project using VB instead of C#, but… VB…

-You can either choose a template with a trigger already created or you can choose an empty project, but when you try to Add a function, it will ask you again what template you want to use.
+You can either choose a template with a trigger already created, or you can choose an empty project, but when you try to add a function, it will ask you again what template you want to use.

 You can also add an empty class, but you will be missing some references.